Diego-println/Games/README.md

-This is a simpld Snake game, developed with Raylib, a library designed to make creating C++ video games easily.
+This is a simple Snake game, developed with Raylib, a library designed to make creating C++ video games easily.

 This Snake Game have next rules:
 .
 You must eat as many blueberries as possible.